DevExpress/testcafe/docs/articles/documentation/recipes/best-practices/best-practices.md

 One common strategy is to set up with the previous test's `after` and `afterEach` hooks.
 While good for cleanup, these hooks create mutual dependence between your tests when used to set up for the following test.
 The success rate of a test is then influenced by a preceding one, which is not desirable.

-Plus, if setup with `before` or `beforeEach` is unsuccessful, the associated test does not run, saving you time.
-If your setup with `after` and `afterEach` yields an error, the following test runs and probably fails.
+Plus, if the setup with `before` or `beforeEach` is unsuccessful, the associated test does not run, which saves you time.
+If your setup with `after` and `afterEach` yields an error, the following test runs and probably fails due to the unsuccessful setup.

 To fulfill your test's state prerequisites, use the `before` and `beforeEach` hooks.
 Clean up with the `after` and `afterEach` hooks.

 Use the `test.before` and `test.after` hooks to set the state that an individual test requires.
 Use the `fixture.beforeEach` and `fixture.afterEach` to set common state that is required across the board.

-## E2E Tests Application
+## E2E Tests Limitations

 TestCafe is a tool built for end-to-end testing.
 Do not use it to perform non-functional testing (like performance or load testing).
 Such tests would not yield any conclusive results.